timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

 ### Querying tiered data for an entire session

-All future queries within a session can be enabled to use data tiering by enabling `timescaledb.enable_tiered_reads` within a session.
+All future queries within a session can be enabled to use the object storage tier by enabling `timescaledb.enable_tiered_reads` within a session.

 <Procedure>